Thursday, January 15, 2026

 Introduction

-It seems to me that we all can be divided into two overarching groups and we each live out of one of two overarching, and competing, values.
+It seems to me that we can all be divided into two overarching groups and we each live out of one of two overarching, and competing, value systems.
 And I believe everything that happens -- everything -- can be understood and explained if we understand this perspective.

 The Two Groups: Smart and Dumb